dooboolab-community/react-native-iap/README_AMAZON.md

 Testing in development
 ----------------------
 The `react-native-iap` determines the the appstore depending on the "variant" of the app that you are running.
-For example to run the Amazon variand use the `variant` flag:
+For example to run the Amazon variant use the `variant` flag:
 ```
 yarn android --variant=AmazonDebug
 ```